kionactf/crypto-detection/README.md

 Our method is signature-based detection.
 However, not only well-known constants for crypto libraries are included in the signatures, we add signatures based on _assembly codes_. yara rules are flexible so that we can support various crypto patterns.
-As already indicated by [A.Adamov](https://www.virusbulletin.com/uploads/pdf/conference_slides/2018/Adamov-VB2018-AIAssistWithRansomware.pdf), some binary might evade detection by some crypto patterns.
+As already indicated by [A.Adamov](https://www.virusbulletin.com/uploads/pdf/conference_slides/2018/Adamov-VB2018-AIAssistWithRansomware.pdf), some binary might evade detection by some crypto patterns (simple bytecode signature matching or call graph analysis).

+For example,
+- use registers different from original one
+- swap instructions if the order does not matter
+- move instructions to new functions and call the function
+- insert no meaning instructions

 We can handle those patterns by crafting yara rules.
 We create yara rules by extracting distinctive instructions and applying wild-cards for not relying specific registers.
 This enables us to identify crypto more robust comparing with the approach such as [FLIRT](https://hex-rays.com/products/ida/tech/flirt/in_depth/).

-## Supported crypto
+## Supported Crypto
 - Chacha20
   - constants
   - x86-64 instructions